 Freewriting is a way to break the habit of trying to write and edit at the same time.
 Freewriting is difficult because it goes against the grain of how we are accustomed to writing.
 We normally edit as we write, pausing to collect our thoughts, recollect the correct spelling of a word, lining out a sentence that does not belong, rejecting a paragraph that doesn't fit with the argument that we are making, slowing done or stopping to insure that what we write follows a structure or outline of the argument that we want to impose on the writing.
 Elbow notes that "[a]lmost everybody interposes a massive and complicated series of editings between the time words start to be born into consciousness and when they finally come off the end of the pencil or typewriter onto the page."
 (5)

 Editing, says Elbow, is not the problem.
-Reworking and revising writing is difficult enough without trying to rethink, rewrite, and revision at the same time we are trying to get our initial, fragmentary, raw, unshaped thoughts onto paper.
+Reworking and revising writing is difficult enough without trying to rethink, rewrite, and revision at the same time we try to get our initial, fragmentary, raw, unshaped thoughts onto paper.
 We get "nervous, jumpy, [and] inhibited" when we write because we are trying to edit and write at the same time.
 "It's an unnecessary burden to try to think of words and also worry at the same time whether they're the right words."
 (5).
-Consequently, it is the regular practice of freewriting writing without editing that "undoes the ingrained habit of editing at the same time you are trying to produce."
+Consequently, it is the regular practice of freewriting—writing without editing—that "undoes the ingrained habit of editing at the same time you are trying to produce."
 (6)

 Plentifulness: One purpose of freewriting is to help you develop the sense that words are plentiful and that we can discard them—gleefully—when it comes time to revise.
 A sense of the plentifulness of words paves the way to a willingness to edit.
-Elbow assumes that by writing more, putting more energy into getting words on paper in the raw, exploratory, first-draft—don't-worry-about-an-audience writing—that we'll then be freer to do the kind of revising and editing that needs to be done because we have more words to work with and have less vested interest in the first words we wrote.
+Elbow assumes that by writing more, putting more energy into getting words on paper in the raw, exploratory, first-draft—don't-worry-about-an-audience writing—that we will then be freer to do the kind of revising and editing that needs to be done because we have more words to work with and have less vested interest in the first words we wrote.
 "If you stop too much and worry and correct and edit, you'll invest too much in these words on the page."
-(29).
+(Writing Without Teachers, at 29).
 The idea is to write freely and plentifully, then you can discard all the rubble that you have produced.
-Elbow's advice: write in a way that accepts that you are going to produce some "garbage" along the way, but that you've produced enough writing so that you can dispose of the "garbage" and still have some strong writing to work with.
+Elbow's advice: write in a way that accepts that you are going to produce some "garbage" along the way, amd that you can dispose of the "garbage" and still have some strong writing to work with.